 As soon as it was built in the 16th century, the square was known as the People’s Square (Narodni Trg).
 On the west side of the plaza, you’ll find the historic City Guardhouse (Gradska Straza), built in the mid 1500s, with a huge clock tower added in the 18th century (it’s worth a visit for its modest ethnographical museum).

 Built in 1565, across from the tower, is the Renaissance City Loggia (Gradska Loza), which has been used for important public announcements and proclamations in the city for centuries.
 Art and other exhibitions are now held in this magnificent ancient structure, which is now used as a public gallery.

 Museum of Illusion

-I am not sure if you are a fan of this or not, but I really like Museum of Illusion and it has to be in our list of Top things to do in Zadar.
+I am not sure if you are a fan of this or not, but I really like the Museum of Illusion and it has to be on our list of Zadar attractions.

 Explore a world of illusions in old town Zadar.
 Be thrilled and bewildered by exhibits that will blow your mind and let you discover fascinating things.

-Ticket for 1 person cost you around 9.71 Euro, Book your Zadar Museum of Illusion ticket online now.
+A ticket for 1 person costs you around 9.71 Euro, Book your Zadar Museum of Illusion ticket online now.

 That was all about the Top Things to Do in Zadar.
 If there was something which you visited and found exceptionally good in Zadar then don’t forget to drop your comments below!